varun-TR/DataAnalysis_DeepDive/README.md

 Description: This project involves sales analysis performed using Tableau to uncover growth opportunities and optimize sales strategies.

-### **TS_Sales** 📈
+### **Telangana State Govermnment Sales** 📈

-Description: Telangana State government sales revenue insights using Tableau and SQL, providing a comprehensive analysis of sales data for strategic decision-making.
+Description: Telangana State government sales(TS_sales) revenue insights using Tableau and SQL, providing a comprehensive analysis of sales data for strategic decision-making.